A Concise Dictionary for Tai Chi Students

 How to Spell “Tai Chi”

-The proper way to write Tai Chi Chuan (太极拳) using Wade-Giles is actually “T’ai-chi ch’üan.”
-However, it was (and still is) common for writers to omit the diacritical marks.
+Following the obscure rules of Wade-Giles, the proper way to write Tai Chi Chuan (太极拳) is actually “T’ai-chi ch’üan.”
+Casual writers omitted the diacritical marks, resulting in “Tai-Chi Chuan.”

-Decades later, translators adopted Hanyu Pinyin as the preferred romanization system for Chinese characters.
-The proper spelling became “Tàijíquán.”
-Like Wade-Giles, Pinyin also uses diacritical marks.
-And as before, they are generally ignored in casual writing.
-This gives us the popular modern spelling, Taijiquan.
+A few decades later, translators adopted Hanyu Pinyin as the preferred romanization system.
+The proper formulation became “Tàijíquán.”
+Pinyin still uses diacritical marks; and they are still widely avoided, resulting in the popular modern spelling: Taijiquan.

-Spaces are ubiquitous in English writing and absent in Chinese.
+Spaces are ubiquitous in written English and absent in Chinese.
 Formal rules exist for inserting spaces during translation.
-These rules too are widely disregarded.
+These rules too are disregarded in casual communication.

 Considering all these factors, along with the multiple languages, dialects, and logograms used by native Chinese speakers… there are at least four different ways to spell any word in an English-language Tai Chi dictionary!
 There is not one single “most correct” spelling.